dextersealy/project-tracker/README.md

 ### Components and State

-The Redux state contains the logging in user's identity, his projects, and the selected project's stories.
+The Redux state contains the logged in user's identity, her projects, and the selected project's stories.
 E.g.,

 ```javascript
 {